nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 *{More to be added}*

-#### Use case: Add a new student

-**MSS**

-1. User request to add a new student's name and particulars

-2. System adds new student and their particulars as a new entry in the list

-    Use case ends

-**Extensions**

-* 1a.
-The given name/particulars is invalid

-  * 1a1.
-System shows an error message

-    Use case resumes from the start

-* 1b.
-The compulsory name field is missing

-  * 1a1.
-System shows an error message

-    Use case resumes from the start

-* 1c.
-A student entry with the same name exists in the list

-  * 1c1.
-System shows an error message

-    Use case resumes from the start

-* 1d.
-Some optional particulars are missing

-  * 1d1.
-System adds new student, leaving their particulars blank

-    Use case ends

 ### Non-Functional Requirements

 1. A user that is completely new to the application should be able to be familiar with the functionalities within 1 hour.